jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 ## Final Model/Evaluation

-Our final model allows us to input the unique reviewerID and number of recommendations we would like the model to return.
+The final model allows us to input the unique reviewerID and number of recommendations we would like the model to return.
 The model then returns the requested number of items, including the ASIN, Product Name, Description, Image, and predicted_rating.
 Recommended products are ordered from the highest predicted_rating to the lowest.

 The final recommendation model using  SVD yielded a RMSE of 1.08 meaning that, on average, our predicted review scores for Amazon buyers were 1.08 points off of the true value of review scores.
 This score is more than half a point drop from our baseline model.
 On a review scale of 1- 5, we believe that is a significant improvement.